madhu-sagar/system-design-react-code-examples/README.md

 ---
 ### Target Audience
 1) intermediate developers wishing to get better technical understanding
-2) developers exploring how to do handle technical things in their own projects
+2) developers exploring how to do handle technical things in their own projects.

+---
+### Philosophy

+The philosophy behind this endeavour is to document as much as possible a practical guide as possible someone looking to level-up fast/ implement things.

-“Talk is cheap.
+> “Talk is cheap.
 Show me the code.”
-— Linus Torvalds
+> — Linus Torvalds

 ---